London - NbS for a leading sustainable city

 Challenges:

 The Mayor’s vision for the sustainable development of London is that by 2036 — and beyond — it should lead the world in tackling the urban challenges of the 21st century through expanding opportunities for people and businesses, while achieving the highest environmental standards and quality of life and tackling climate change (GLA, 2016).
-A number of nature-based solutions (NBS) are planned or being implemented to address these challenges, such as: green roofs and walls, planting street trees, expanding or improving green spaces, urban agriculture, natural water retention measures (NWRM) and the recycling of derelict and other urban land.
+A number of nature-based solutions (NbS) are planned or being implemented to address these challenges, such as: green roofs and walls, planting street trees, expanding or improving green spaces, urban agriculture, natural water retention measures (NWRM) and the recycling of derelict and other urban land.

 Climate change underpins the challenge of meeting the Mayor’s vision as it could exacerbate the existing challenges of river flooding and flash flooding, drought, heatwaves, while diminishing that of snow.
 Also it could affect other aspects of the environment, including air and water quality and related health issues, as well as biodiversity.
 A review of the past costs associated with many of these events is provided by RAMSES (D5.1).